MazdaDrifter/fjot-adventure/docs/shidneka/Weapons.md

 - Shidneka Sword Mk.
 II [3000 Damage]
 - Bobby Beatsaber [4500 Damage] - Obtained by defeating bobby beats.
 - Triangle of the Pyramid [4679 Damage] - Obtained by defeating the Pyramid in the Pyramid dimension.
+- ZED Sword [6788 Damage] - Obtained via crafting.
-- Hero's Sword [5555 Damage] - Crafted by the best weaponsmith and forged by the best blacksmith.
+- Hero's Sword [7000 Damage] - Crafted by the best weaponsmith and forged by the best blacksmith.